Mercenary: Private military companies

-In 2004 the PMC business was boosted when the U.S. and Coalition governments hired them for security in Iraq.
-In March 2004, four Blackwater USA employees escorting food supplies and other equipment were attacked and killed in Fallujah, in a videotaped attack; the killings and subsequent dismemberments were a cause for the First Battle of Fallujah.
-Afghan war operations also boosted the business.
+Colombia

-In 2006, a U.S. congressional report listed a number of PMCs and other enterprises that have signed contracts to carry out anti-narcotics operations and related activities as part of Plan Colombia.
-DynCorp was among those contracted by the State Department, while others signed contracts with the Defense Department.
-Other companies from different countries, including Israel, have also signed contracts with the Colombian Defense Ministry to carry out security or military activities.
-A disproportionate number of the mercenaries with the PMCs today are Colombian, as Colombia's long history of civil war has led to a surplus of experienced soldiers while Colombians are much cheaper than soldiers from the First World.
+In 2006, a US congressional report listed a number of PMCs and other enterprises that have signed contracts to carry out anti-narcotics operations and related activities as part of Plan Colombia.
+Referring to the use of American PMCs in Colombia, the former US Ambassador to Colombia Myles Frechette has said: "Congress and the American people don't want any servicemen killed overseas.
+So it makes sense that if contractors want to risk their lives, they get the job".

+Not only have foreign PMCs worked in Colombia, but a disproportionate number of the mercenaries with PMCs are Colombian, as Colombia's long history of civil war has led to a surplus of experienced soldiers.
+Also, Colombian soldiers are much cheaper than soldiers from developed countries.
+PMCs from several Middle Eastern countries have signed contracts with the Colombian Defense Ministry to carry out security or military activities.

+UN concerns over legality of PMCs

-The United Nations disapproves of PMCs.
-The question is whether or not PMC soldiers are as accountable for their war zone actions.
+The United Nations questions whether PMC soldiers are sufficiently accountable for their war zone actions.
 A common argument for using PMCs (used by the PMCs themselves), is that PMCs may be able to help combat genocide and civilian slaughter where the UN or other countries are unwilling or unable to intervene.

-In February 2002, a British Foreign and Commonwealth Office (FCO) report about PMCs noted that the demands of the military service from the UN and international civil organizations might mean that it is cheaper to pay PMCs than use soldiers.
-Yet, after considering using PMCs to support UN operations, the UN Secretary General, Kofi Annan, decided against it.
+Yet, after considering using PMCs to support UN operations, Kofi Annan, the Secretary-General of the United Nations, decided against it.

 In October 2007, the United Nations released a two-year study that stated, that although hired as "security guards", private contractors were performing military duties.
 The report found that the use of contractors such as Blackwater was a "new form of mercenary activity" and illegal under international law.

 Most countries, including the United States and the United Kingdom, are not signatories to the 1989 United Nations Mercenary Convention banning the use of mercenaries.
 A spokesman for the U.S. Mission to U.N. denied that Blackwater security guards were mercenaries, saying "Accusations that U.S. government-contracted security guards, of whatever nationality, are mercenaries is inaccurate and demeaning to men and women who put their lives on the line to protect people and facilities every day."